rishikaaa-07/Churn-Analysis/README.md

-# Churn-Analysis
+# 📊 Customer Churn Analysis Dashboard
 Customer Churn Analysis Dashboard built using Power BI to analyze customer retention, identify churn patterns, and provide actionable business insights through interactive visualizations and KPIs
-##Project Objective

-The objective of this project is to analyze customer churn data and build an interactive Power BI dashboard that helps identify churn patterns, understand customer behavior, and support data-driven decisions for improving customer retention.
-The dashboard enables stakeholders to monitor key metrics, uncover trends, and identify high-risk customer segments.

-##Features
-Interactive Power BI dashboard with dynamic filters and slicers.
-Customer churn rate and retention analysis.
-Customer segmentation by demographics and account information.
-Revenue and subscription insights.
-Monthly and overall churn trend visualization.
-Key Performance Indicators (KPIs) for customers, churn, and retention.
-Drill-down capabilities for detailed analysis.
-User-friendly and visually appealing dashboard design.
-##Key Insights
-Identified customer groups with the highest likelihood of churning.
-Analyzed how contract type influences customer retention.
-Compared churn across different payment methods and services.
-Examined the relationship between customer tenure and churn.
-Measured the impact of churn on overall revenue.
-Highlighted trends that can help businesses improve customer retention strategies.
-##Business Questions Answered
-What is the overall customer churn rate?
-Which customer segments have the highest churn?
-How does customer tenure affect churn?
-Which contract type experiences the most customer churn?
-Which payment methods are associated with higher churn rates?
-How does monthly spending differ between churned and retained customers?
-Which services are most commonly used by customers who churn?
-What is the revenue impact of customer churn?
-Which customer demographics are more likely to churn?
-What insights can help improve customer retention and reduce churn?
+## 📌 Project Objective
+The objective of this project is to analyze customer churn data and develop an interactive **Power BI dashboard** that helps businesses understand customer behavior, identify churn patterns, and make data-driven decisions to improve customer retention.
+The dashboard provides key insights through visualizations, KPIs, and interactive filters.

+---

+## ✨ Features
+- Interactive Power BI dashboard with dynamic filters and slicers.
+- Customer churn rate and retention analysis.
+- Customer segmentation based on demographics and account information.
+- Revenue and subscription analysis.
+- Churn trends over time.
+- Key Performance Indicators (KPIs) for customers, churn, and retention.
+- Drill-through and detailed data exploration.
+- Clean and user-friendly dashboard design.

+---

+## 📈 Key Insights
+- Identified customer segments with the highest churn rates.
+- Customers with month-to-month contracts showed higher churn.
+- Longer customer tenure was associated with lower churn rates.
+- Certain payment methods had higher churn percentages.
+- Customer churn contributed significantly to revenue loss.
+- Service usage patterns helped identify high-risk customers.

+---

+## ❓ Business Questions Answered
+- What is the overall customer churn rate?
+- Which customer segments have the highest churn?
+- How does customer tenure impact churn?
+- Which contract types experience the highest churn?
+- Which payment methods are associated with higher churn?
+- How does monthly spending differ between churned and retained customers?
+- Which services are most commonly used by customers who churn?
+- What is the revenue impact of customer churn?
+- Which demographic groups are more likely to churn?
+- What strategies can help reduce customer churn?

+---

+## 🛠️ Tools & Technologies
+- **Power BI**
+- **Power Query**
+- **DAX**
+- **Excel / CSV**
+- **Data Visualization**

+---

+## 🎯 Dashboard Preview
+> Add screenshots of your dashboard here.

+---

+## 🚀 Conclusion
+This dashboard provides valuable insights into customer churn by combining interactive visualizations with key business metrics.
+It enables stakeholders to identify churn patterns, understand customer behavior, and develop effective retention strategies based on data-driven insights.